-Order and Notice regarding the Parent Information Program: This is an important document.
+Order and Notice Regarding the Parent Information Program: This is an important document.
 You and the other parent must attend and complete a class in the Parent Information Program.
-It was designed to help you.
-The purpose of the Parent Information Program is to give parents information about the impacts that legal separation, the changes in the family unit, and court involvement have on children involved in a legal separation, paternity, or custody case.
-This Order and Notice applies to all parents who file an action for dissolution of marriage or legal separation, or any paternity proceeding, in which a party has requested that the court determine legal decision-making or parenting time on or after January 1, 1997, and to all other domestic relations cases if ordered by the Court.
-Make sure you read this notice and serve this order and notice on the other party.
+The purpose of the Parent Information Program is to give parents information about the impacts that divorce, the changes in the family unit, and court involvement have on minor children involved in a divorce, paternity, or legal decision-making case.
+This Notice applies to all parents who file an action for dissolution of marriage or legal separation, or any proceeding in which a party has requested that the court determine legal decision-making, parenting time or support, and to all other domestic relations cases if ordered by the court.
+Make sure you read this order and notice and serve it on the other party.

-Notice Regarding Creditors: This is an important document that tells you and your spouse that you are responsible for community debts to creditors even though the Court order or decree says that only one of you (either you or your spouse) are responsible.
+Notice Regarding Creditors: This is an important document that tells you and your spouse that you are responsible for community debts to creditors even though the court order or decree says that only one of you (either you or your spouse) are responsible.
 This notice must be served on your spouse.
 In addition, read this notice to find out how to obtain information from your creditors about account balances.

-Parenting Plan

-- Fill out the Parenting Plan to let the Court know details about what you want for legal decisionmaking authority and parenting time.
+Parenting Plan: Fill out the Parenting Plan to let the Court know details about what you want for legal decision-making authority and parenting time.
 It is important to be specific when filling out the Parenting Plan.
-You may refer to "Planning for Parenting Time: Arizona's Guide for Parents Living Apart" to help make your parenting plan.
-The Guide is available for purchase at all Superior Court Law Library Resource Center locations or may be viewed online and downloaded for free from the State Courts' webpage. - After completing the Parenting Plan, file it with your Petition.
+You may refer to the "Planning for Parenting Time: Arizona's Guide for Parents Living Apart" to help make your parenting plan.
+The Guide is available for purchase at all Superior Court Law Library Resource Center locations, or may be viewed online and downloaded for free from the State Courts' webpage.
+After completing the Parenting Plan, file it with your Petition

-Other important papers to be completed not in this packet
+Other important papers to be completed not in this packet: